NeilAucoin/Effectiveness-of-Quebec-COVID-Lockdown-Measures--Analysis-and-Regression/README.md

 ![Cutoff 1](https://github.com/NeilAucoin/Regression-Discontinuity-Design-Project---COVID-Cases-in-Quebec/blob/main/assets/Cutoff_1.png?raw=true)

 ## Reopening of Schools
 Charts and OLS regression results indicate that the reopening of schools on 31/8/2020 correlated with a significant increase in covid cases.
 We can see in the chart below that cases had largely evened out to a relatively low rate and had just begun to increase again when schools were reopened, after which the rate of COVID cases skyrocketed.
+All of this indicates that schools reopening were in part, if not largely responsible for a significant number of COVID cases.

 ![Cutoff 2](https://github.com/NeilAucoin/Regression-Discontinuity-Design-Project---COVID-Cases-in-Quebec/blob/main/assets/Cutoff_2.png?raw=true)

 ## Holiday Lockdown
-This did not help
+Looking at the short-term effects of the holiday lockdown, it seems to have had little effect.
+However,

 ![Cutoff 3](https://github.com/NeilAucoin/Regression-Discontinuity-Design-Project---COVID-Cases-in-Quebec/blob/main/assets/Cutoff_3.png?raw=true)